Power Steering Belt Replacement

 - The engine is run and the power steering system operation is checked.

-The belt and power steering system should be inspected by our expert mechanics at least every six months or every 15 000 kilometres.
-The tension of the belt can be adjusted, which will prevent the belt from breaking if caught in time.
+Our expert mechanics should inspect the belt and power steering system at least every six months or every 100 000 kilometres.
+The belt’s tension can be adjusted, which will prevent the belt from breaking if caught in time.
 Once a belt has been replaced, you should test the vehicle to see how well it steers.
-Our expert mechanics will test drive the vehicle after replacing the belt in case of any needed adjustments.
+Our expert mechanics will test drive the car after replacing the belt in case of any needed adjustments.

 What common symptoms indicate you may need to replace the Power Steering Belt?